-I’ve seen a lot of people deal with heart break in a lot of ways.
+I’ve seen a lot of people deal with heart break in different ways.
 Some of my friends drown themselves in alcohol while there are a few who just lock themselves up and don’t come out again till they’re ready.
-Personally, I discovered after boyfriend number two, going on a trip by myself was what did it for me.
+Personally, after boyfriend number two, I discovered that going on a trip by myself was what did it for me.

 At the end of 2015, my life was turned upside down when my boyfriend of three years, Mayank, broke up with me.
-It was quite sudden for me at least and after all this time of considering myself a strong individual, I wasn’t prepared for how it would affect me.
+It was quite sudden and after all this time of considering myself a strong individual, I wasn’t prepared for how it would affect me.

 We had started dating in college, so we had practically grown up together.
 From getting our college degrees to our first jobs, we had seen each other through practically everything during this period.
-This sudden loss left me feeling absolutely alone and terrified because I no longer had that comfort of a constant companion.
-I tried getting him to come back so many times, I've lost count.
+This sudden loss left me feeling absolutely alone and terrified because I no longer had the comfort of a constant companion.
+I tried to get him back so many times, I've lost count.
 I would cry at night, unable to sleep because I couldn't let my parents know what was happening.
 Obviously my work suffered.
-I wasn't able to concentrate, I had arguments with my co-workers and even got two warnings from my boss, who was practically on the verge of firing me, but nothing seemed to make sense.
+I wasn't able to concentrate, I had arguments with my co-workers and even got two warnings from my boss, who was practically on the verge of firing me.
+Nothing seemed to make sense.

 The miracle trip

-It was about two months of incessant suffering and depression later that something drastic happened.
+About two months of incessant suffering and depression later, something drastic happened.
 Before the breakup, my boyfriend and I had been planning to take a trip to the Andamans – the honeymoon haven.
-We had even contacted hotels and transport operators to plan out about a two-week-long trip.
+We had even contacted hotels and transport operators to plan out a two-week-long trip.